rdfostrich/article-jws2018-ostrich/content/storage.md

 which will be further explained in [](#querying).

-Finally, in order to speed up the process of patching a snapshot's triple pattern subset for any given offset, we add metadata about the position of each triple inside the snapshot to the deletion trees.
+Finally, in order to speed up the process of patching a snapshot's triple pattern subset for any given offset, we add metadata about the position of each triple inside the delta to the deletion trees.
 This position information allows the querying algorithm to exploit offset capabilities of the snapshot store to resolve offsets for any triple pattern against any version.
 This process will also be further explained in [](#querying).

+{:.todo}
+more information about deletion positions + give example

 {:.todo}
 Mention offsets already somewhere before this.